herrevilkitten/holiday-in-ten-towns/Session_10.md

 * Downtime!
 	* Gryn purchased a lot of oil for his shop and went looking for books on lock making.
 He didn't find any, but he did get a pointer to Lonely Wood.
 	* RJ let Beatrice know the fate of her fisherman husband.
-	* Ragnar helped Sheelah learn how to be more perceptive.
+	* Ragnar and Midnight helped Sheelah learn how to be more perceptive.
 With punches to the face.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM0NDI5NjQ1OSw2NjcxMzQ1NzEsMjQxMD
+eyJoaXN0b3J5IjpbLTQxNjc5OTUxMiwtMzQ0Mjk2NDU5LDY2Nz
-M3NjQzLDQ3NzEwNTA5Miw3MzA5OTgxMTZdfQ==
+EzNDU3MSwyNDEwMzc2NDMsNDc3MTA1MDkyLDczMDk5ODExNl19

 -->